johankaito/reward-relay/START_HERE.md

-# START HERE - Rewardify Execution
+# START HERE - Reward Relay Execution

 **You're ready to churn your next card.
 Build the tool that helps YOU decide.**